overlookmotel/sequelize-virtual-fields/README.md

 	Task.find({ attributes: [ 'nameWithPerson' ] })
 	.then(function(task) {
-		// task.values.nameWithPerson = 'Do the washing (Brad Pitt)'
+		// task.values = { nameWithPerson: 'Do the washing (Brad Pitt)' }
 	});

 The associated model 'Person' has been automatically fetched in order to get the name of the person.

+The fields and eager-loaded associations necessary (`Person`, `Company`) are deleted from the result before returning.

 ### Ordering by virtual fields